vteague/contactTracing/blog/2020-06-19IssueswithCOVIDSafesNewEncryptionScheme.md

 1. Encryption was implemented in a manner that did not prevent [interference between multiple threads](#EncryptionBug).
 This sometimes crashed the app, and could possibly lead to garbled encryptions or leaked information.
 This has now been patched.

-Apart from the last issue (now patched), these problems are probably not show-stoppers for most Australians in most circumstances.
-However, users should be aware of them when they consider whether to install the app and whether to leave Bluetooth on in particular situations.

 <a name="iPhoneToiPhoneBug"></a>
 ## COVIDSafe v2 doesn't log iPhone-to-iPhone contacts as intended
 The Bluetooth messages sent by COVIDSafe v2 are much longer than those of v1.
 A pre-existing bug causes these to be garbled in some iPhone-to-iPhone transactions, significantly reducing the reliability of contact logging.